 We opted for a combo for two for RMB270 (CAD45).
 This is pricey in Beijing standard.

 First came the appetizer.
 It’s a cold jello dish with goji berries, bean curd, and things that I dont remember now.
-More on following page.
-Click here to continue reading
+Continue reading

 After the tour of the Temple of Heaven, we went to look for public transit.
 We came upon this beautiful walking path along a waterway.